There is no mistaking the elegant yet powerful beauty of the Washington Monument in Washington, D.C.

 By instilling her interest in the arts, Mardini's parents helped to set the foundation for their daughter's jewelry designing career.
 Travels abroad to Europe and her ancestral home in the Middle East opened her up to unique crafts, architecture and color combinations.

 The exposure left an indelible mark inspiring Mardini as it shaped her design philosophy.
 "Jewelry says more about a woman's inner spirit than one can imagine," she says.
 "A woman can project her emotions, her mood without saying a word."
 In 2003, Mardini set up her workshop and company Sandra Mardini Jewelry Design.

 Mardini's instinctive gift for jewelry making is extraordinary.
-She takes an eclectic approach to each design, wrapping a luscious, pale blue agate stone in gold wire, setting lavender quartz side-by-side with accents of gold vermeil in between them, or suspending a pastel amethyst from a chain of gold vermeil.
+She takes an eclectic approach to each design, wrapping a luscious, pale blue agate stone in gold wire; setting lavender quartz side-by-side with accents of gold vermeil in between them; or suspending a pastel amethyst from a chain of gold vermeil.

 The intensity of the colors, how the stones are arranged and cut is so rich and electric.
 The cut of the stones range from dewdrops to chunky to smooth, flat rectangles.
-I love color, and I love how she creates designs without the jewelry taking on an overpowering presence.

 Mardini created a special pink jewelry collection to commemorate her mother, Siham Mansour, who died in 1997 from breast cancer.
 One hundred percent of sale proceeds go to the Libby Ross Foundation to raise funds for cancer research.

 Mardini's designs have been featured in Lucky and Brides magazines as well as various online fashion websites including DailyCandy.com, and Stylehive.com.

 Photo 1 (top center): Coral and Chalk Turquoise Necklace